nicbou/nicolasbouliane.com/content/projects/ursus.md

 ### No suitable options

 Existing static site generators seemed focused on simple blogs.
 They did not support complex relationships between entries (related content, reviewers, glossary entries, attachments).
-I didn't want to rebuild my website around another tool's limitations.
+It was also impossible to insert tools and widgets in the content.
+I didn't want to rebuild my website around another tool's limitations, so I wrote my own.

-I ended up extending both Markdown processing and Jinja template rendering.
-This would have been much harder if I picked a tool written in an unfamiliar language.
+I ended up extending both Markdown processing and Jinja template rendering to suit my needs.
+This would have been much harder if I picked a different tool written in an unfamiliar language.

 ### Markdown limitations